Office of Acquisition and Logistics (OAL)

 The VA Indefinite-Delivery Indefinite-Quantity (IDIQ) Guide is provided as Appendix M816A for use by the acquisition workforce.

-(ii)(B)-70 Orders exceeding the simplified acquisition threshold.
+(ii)(B) Orders exceeding the simplified acquisition threshold.
 In accordance with FAR 16.505(b)(2)(ii), a written justification shall be required to waive or limit competition for task orders under MATOCs.
 Approval of the justification shall be obtained prior to release of a request for proposal.
 The written justification must address the content requirements at FAR 16.505(b)(2)(ii)(B).
-Approval thresholds for the required written justification are as follows:

-(a) For a proposed task orders exceeding the simplified acquisition threshold, but not exceeding $700,000, the justification shall be approved by a contracting officer one level above the contracting officer.
+(C) Approvals.
+(1) For proposed task orders exceeding the simplified acquisition threshold, but not exceeding $750,000, the justification shall be approved by a contracting officer one level above the contracting officer.
 The contracting officer shall ensure that the justification is accurate and complete to the best of their knowledge and belief.

 (8) Task-order and delivery-order ombudsman.
 The task-order contract and delivery-order ombudsman for VA is the Associate Deputy Assistant Secretary (ADAS) for Procurement Policy, Systems and Oversight.
 The VA Ombudsman shall review and resolve complaints from contractors concerning all task and delivery order actions.
 If any corrective action is needed after reviewing complaints from contractors, the VA Ombudsman shall provide a written determination of such action to the contracting officer.
 Contracting officers shall be notified of any complaints submitted to the VA Ombudsman.